bbrzycki/setigen/docs/source/voltages.rst

 Using GPU acceleration
 ----------------------

 The process of synthesizing real voltages at a high sample rate and passing through multiple signal processing steps can be very computationally expensive on a CPU.
 Accordingly, if you have access to a GPU, it is highly recommended to install CuPy, which performs the equivalent NumPy array operations on the GPU (https://docs.cupy.dev/en/stable/install.html).
 This is not necessary to run raw voltage generation, but will highly accelerate the pipeline.
-Once you have CuPy installed, to enable GPU acceleration, you must set `SETIGEN_ENABLE_GPU` to '1' in the shell or in Python via `os.environ`.
-It can also be useful to set `CUDA_VISIBLE_DEVICES` to specify which GPUs to use.
+Once you have CuPy installed, to enable GPU acceleration, you must set :code:`SETIGEN_ENABLE_GPU` to '1' in the shell or in Python via :code:`os.environ`.
+It can also be useful to set :code:`CUDA_VISIBLE_DEVICES` to specify which GPUs to use.
 The following enables GPU usage and specifies to use the GPU indexed as 0.

 .. code-block:: python